leonadsouza/database/non-cdb-database-in-exacs/create-a-non-cdb-db-in-exacs-using-dbaascli-utility/create-a-non-cdb-db-in-exacs-using-dbaascli-utility.md

 ### Objectives
 In this lab, you will learn to:
-* Create a non-container database in ExaCS using the dbaascli utility.
+* Create a non-container database in ExaDB-D using the dbaascli utility.

 ### Prerequisites